People who are self-employed are in a unique situation when it comes to taking out personal loans.

 - A lender that offers fixed or variable interest rates on their personal loans.

 Simplicity, flexibility and clarity are the essential ingredients for anyone who is self-employed and looking to apply for a personal loan.
-To get you started, find out how much your repayments might be using this handy calculator.
-And when you're ready, get your individual rate before applying in just a few minutes (it won't affect your credit score) or call us on 1300 108 794.
-Alternatively, learn more Pepper Money Personal Loan products here.
+To get you started, find out how much your individual rate and repayments might be here before applying, (it won't affect your credit score).